ryan-gorzek/boxPlot/README.md

 - Matrix input: each column becomes a box
 - Vector input with labels: specify categorical grouping
 - Handles datasets with varying numbers of observations
+- Switch between vertical and horizontal with a single parameter

 ## Syntax